FAK1776/mygeargarage2/Documentation/FrontendGuidelines.md

 - Avoid `any` type
 - Use type inference when obvious
 - Export types from dedicated files
+- Comprehensive type definitions for specifications
+- Proper typing for nested objects
+- Type safety in data transformations

 ### 4. React Best Practices
 - Functional components with hooks